microsoft/WhatTheHack/056-CosmicTroubleshooting/Student/Challenge-04.md

 In this challenge, you will properly configure the `clickstream` container to enable Analytical queries.

 You will need to run the deployment script under the `/Challenge04/` folder of the Resources.zip file given by your coach.
-To d
+To do this, please run the respective PowerShell or Bash script as below:

 - Powershell:
   ```